Find Grad Schools

 18 Yearly Graduations

 University of Wisconsin - Madison comes in at #7 on our list of the most popular colleges offering master's degrees in romance languages.
 Roughly 44,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
-For the 2020-2021 academic year, 18 master's degrees were handed out to romance languages majors at UW - Madison.
+During the most recent year for which we have data, 18 people received their master's degree in romance languages from UW - Madison.
+About 71% of this group were women, and 29% were students from an underrepresented racial-ethnic group.

 #10